jim60105/docker-stable-diffusion-webui/README.md

 ```

 > [!TIP]
 > Models and settings will be stored at directory `./data` for default.
 > Output images will be stored at directory `./data/output` for default.

-## Build Command
+## Build instructions

 > [!IMPORTANT]
 > Clone the Git repository recursively to include submodules: